-In my last post covering Tools for DIY Math Games I promised you another fun and easy math game you can do at home.
-Plus, Kiddo adores this math card game that practices counting by fives and tens, and wants to play it all the time.
+In my post covering Tools for DIY Math Games I promised you another fun and easy math game you can do at home.
+Plus, my older son adores this math card game that practices counting by fives and tens, and wants to play it all the time.

 Goal: to be the first player to reach 125 points.